 1 ARTICLE 10

 2 Holidays

 3 Section 10-1.
 Holidays Observed.
-The following days shall be considered holidays and paid for as such at the employee's straight time hourly rate:
+The following days shall be considered holidays and paid for as such at the employee's straight time hourly rate for forty-hour employees only :

 5 New Year's Day

 6 Martin Luther King Jr.'s Birthday (observed in conjunction with School Board)

 7 Memorial Day (last Monday in May)

 8 Juneteenth (June 19 th)

 9 Independence Day

 10 Labor Day

 11 Veterans' Day

 12 Thanksgiving Day

 13 Friday after Thanksgiving

-14 Christmas Eve (observed on the last workday before Christmas), or for 40 hour per week

-15 employees, the additional Christmas holiday as designated by the County Manager
+14 15 Christmas Eve (observed on the last workday before Christmas), or for 40 hour per week employees, the additional Christmas holiday as designated by the County Manager

 16 Christmas Day

-17 Two (2) Floating Holidays (to be taken during the fiscal year) Floating Holidays are to be
+17 18 Two (2) Floating Holidays (to be taken during the fiscal year) for forty-hour employees only.
+Floating Holidays are to be taken as full shifts and are not to be divided into hours

-18 taken as full shifts and are not to be divided into hours for purposes of use.
+19 for purposes of use.

-19

-20 Section 10-2.
-Weekend Holiday.
-Holidays will be observed on the day of their occurrence

-21 except that Sunday holidays shall be observed on the following Monday and Saturday holidays

-22 shall be observed on the preceding Friday, provided that employees who work on a twenty-four

-23 (24) hour, seven (7) day schedule shift operation shall observe the holiday on the day on which it

-24 actually falls and not on Friday or Monday if it falls on Saturday or Sunday.
+20 All bargaining unit members assigned a forty-eight (48) hour workweek shall receive one

+21 (1) Floating Holiday for Fiscal Year 2024 to be used by April 1, 2024.
+If Kelly Days (as

+22 discussed in Article 12) are not implemented by April 1, 2024, forty-eight hour employees

+23 shall receive a second Floating Holiday to be used by September 30, 2024.
+Following the

+24 implementation of a Kelly Day (as discussed in Article 12), bargaining unit members